-If you prefer to spend your time farming, you can while away your days in-game by buying seeds to then plant, nurture and then harvest them for sale – allowing you to fill your coffers with money that will ease your quest.
+If you prefer to spend your time farming, you can while away your days in-game by buying seeds to then plant, nurture and harvest them for sale – allowing you to fill your coffers with money that will ease your quest.
 Befriending monsters will allow them to help you care for your field, automating many of your tasks so that you can concentrate your time elsewhere.
-Whereas those that enjoy the thrill of combat can stalk the lands surrounding Selphia to neutralise any monsters that cross their paths, selling the wares that they drop for lucrative profit.
+Whereas those who enjoy the thrill of combat can stalk the lands surrounding Selphia to neutralise any monsters that cross their paths, selling the wares that they drop for lucrative profit.

-Rune Factory 4 is a continual stream of reward, players levelling skills whether they’re quietly fishing, sowing seeds, cooking up a meal and even sleeping.
+Rune Factory 4 is a continual stream of reward, players levelling skills whether they’re quietly fishing, sowing seeds, cooking up a meal or even sleeping.
 While the benefits aren’t clear at first, delve into the game’s exhaustive menus and you’ll soon discover your answer – a higher sleeping skill raises your maximum HP, RP, strength, intelligence and vitality, for instance.

 The combat system in Rune Factory 4 is multi-faceted, allowing players to choose whichever weaponry they prefer to use for any battle scenario that they face.
 There’s plenty to choose from too, whether that be spears, axes or dual blades, while Magic and Rune Abilities lend other attacks to draw upon.
-It’s largely one or two-button approach is still in danger of feeling monotonous, but there’s plenty on offer to allow you to play around with different tactics.
-There’s a commendably steady ramp in difficulty as well, with players able to enlist townsfolk to form parties to tackle the stronger bosses that you will face throughout the story.
+Its largely one or two-button approach is still in danger of feeling monotonous, but there’s plenty on offer to allow you to play around with different tactics.
+There’s a commendably steady ramp in difficulty as well, with players able to enlist townsfolk to form parties to tackle the stronger bosses you will face throughout the story.

 On that note, your friendships remain just as important – completing requests for them boosting their trust in you.
 Conversations sprinkle much-needed personality to Selphia’s setting as the town bustles about their daily lives, and you will begin to memorise the movements of your favourites.
 Love interest returns with multiple marriage candidates waiting to be swooned, with conversations and gifts still being the best way to someone’s heart.
 Once the happy day eventually arrives – after the trials of your rollercoaster dating attempts – you can have a child together, which makes for a heartwarming tale.

-The fantasy setting to Rune Factory 4 casts you into a visually appealing world, venturing outside the quaint town seeing you wander through Yokmir Forest, the crumbling Water Ruins, or the somewhat chilling Obsidian Mansion.
+The fantasy setting of Rune Factory 4 casts you into a visually appealing world, venturing outside the quaint town seeing you wander through Yokmir Forest, the crumbling Water Ruins, or the somewhat chilling Obsidian Mansion.
 There’s additional content awaiting you beyond the main storyline to lengthen your play time, although the game’s repetitive melodies fail to align with the rest of what is an otherwise spellbinding experience.